damiad/redstone-trading-algorithms/packages/real-data/README.md

 # Scripts for trading algorithms

-> Scripts to check how to manipulate price on the Uniswap v2 pool.
+> Fetching data form Uniswap v2 and finding the most efficient ways to manipulate the price.

 ## Table of Contents